Join us June 10th at the Castner- Compton Cemetery workday. Meet at VVH to carpool.

 Visit and Be a Part of History!

-Come and visit this amazing treasure.
+Come and visit an amazing local treasure.
 Walk the trails that once were pasture for those WWI horses and mules.
 Get a close up view of the colonial features of the house.
-Walk the same floors colonial heroes and heroines and plain ol' ordinary folk have.
-Imagine walking where the Lenape camped, or where you could have danced with
+Walk the same floors as colonial heroes and heroines and plain ol' ordinary folk have.
+Imagine walking where the Lenape camped, or where you could have interacted with

 Martha and George Washington